 Design Note: A Masked Fortress is one that is under close observation by an enemy army.
-Supply will be affected.
+Supply and troop movements will be affected.
 However, a formal siege requires much more action on the part of the enemy army.

 BESIEGING

 A Fortress is Besieged when there is a Siege marker placed in its Area.
 A Siege marker is placed: